 Contemporary Spanish architecture’s significance cannot be ignored, and this exhibition brings together several critical qualities of its discipline that converge on the Iberian Peninsula.
 Coming from a pedagogical context that is much more restrained than that of the United States and an economy that has yet to recover, it is important for American audiences to have an opportunity to see the work of this next generation since it demonstrates how great inventiveness emerges from a sense of scarcity and significant constraints, but in combination with a disciplined and ambitious imagination.

 – Nader Tehrani, Dean of Cooper’s The Irwin S. Chanin School of Architecture.

-In conjunction with the exhibition, there will be lively conversation with scholars about Spanish architecture early 2017.
+In conjunction with the exhibition, there will be a lively conversation with scholars about Spanish architecture in early 2017.

 Presented by The Irwin S. Chanin School of Architecture of The Cooper Union and the Spanish Biennial of Architecture and Urbanism.

 WHEN: October 27 – December 3, 2016